-However the Hannes were dissatisfied with their land. despite good rainfall, the bush and scrub and poor native grasses – apart from dingoes and aborigines – prevented effective use of the land.
+However the Hanns were dissatisfied with their land.
+Despite good rainfall, the bush and scrub and poor native grasses – apart from dingoes and aborigines – prevented effective use of the land.
 In 1858 the stock assessment for “Coolart” was – 100 horses, 330 cattle, 20 acres cultivated, 620 acres uncultivated, 8000 acres Crown land.

 In 1861, the Hanns decided to move to Queensland and Joseph with his sons William and Frank, went north seeking new land.
-In conjunction with Richard Daintree and other investors, they established Bluff Downs, Maryvale and Lolworth Staions on the Burdekin River, north of Carters Towers.
+In conjunction with Richard Daintree and other investors, they established Bluff Downs, Maryvale and Lolworth Stations on the Burdekin River, north of Charters Towers.